 Depending on your loan type, these costs may be rolled into the loan.
-While that’s great for your current cash flow, it means you’ll be paying for those expenses over the entire term of the loan.
+While that’s great for your current cash flow, it means you’ll be paying for those expenses over the entire term of the loan, and that’s not great.
 You really want to minimize the amount that you finance.

 Once you’ve got the house, all these expenses need to be addressed relatively immediately:

 - carpets, if it has solid flooring

 - lawn care tools, and an outbuilding to store them if the house doesn’t have storage